-Financial investment income Dividends from Australian shares from item 11: ■ Unfranked amount (a) ■ Franked amount (b) ■ Franking credit (c) Managed investment scheme income from U item 13 (d) Share of franked distributions and franking credits from managed investment scheme from C item 13 (e) Dividend income or managed investment scheme income from foreign companies from M item 20 (f) Australian franking credits from a New Zealand franking company from F item 20 (g) Forestry managed investment scheme income from A item 23 (h)
+Financial investment income Dividends from Australian shares from item 11: ■ Unfranked amount (a) ■ Franked amount (b) ■ Franking credit (c) Managed investment scheme income included at U item 13 (d) Share of franked distributions and franking credits from managed investment scheme included at C item 13 (e) Dividend income or managed investment scheme income from foreign companies included at M item 20 (f) Australian franking credits from a New Zealand franking company from F item 20 (g)

-Any other assessable income from a financial investment ] (i) Add all amounts from (a) to (i). (j) Financial investment deductions Dividend deductions from Australian shares from item D8 ] (k) Managed investment scheme deductions included in Y item 13 and H item D8 (l) Forestry managed investment scheme deductions from F item D14 (m) Any other deductions attributable to a financial investment (n) Add all amounts from (k) to (n).
+Forestry managed investment scheme income from A item 23 (h) Any other assessable income from a financial investment (i) Add all amounts from (a) to (i). (j) Financial investment deductions Dividend deductions from Australian shares included at item D8 (k) Managed investment scheme deductions included at Y item 13 and H item D8] (l) Forestry managed investment scheme deductions from F item D14 (m) Any other deductions attributable to a financial investment (n) Add all amounts from (k) to (n).
 (0) Take (o) away from (j).
 Show a loss as a negative. (p) Total partnerships investment net income or loss.
-Show a loss as a negative. (q) Add (p) and (q). ] (r) If the amount at (r) is negative, write t item IT5.
-Otherwise write 0 at X and ̄6.
+Show a loss as a negative. (q) Add (p) and (q). (r) If the amount at (r) is negative, write this amount at X item IT5 .
+Otherwise write 0 at X and go to question IT6 .